hpgavin/HPGdaac/doc/PREEMPT_RT-install-PiOS-20240219.md

 Confirm the kernel version (6.1), distribution name (Bookworm), and bits of your current Raspberry Pi OS installation (32) ...
 ```
-uname -a
+uname -a          # should be kernel7l version 6.1
-hostnamectl
+hostnamectl       # should be Bookworm
-getconf LONG_BIT  # confirm the  PiOS is a 32 bit or a 64 bit OS
+getconf LONG_BIT  # should be ...
+32 bit
 ```

   The versions used to successfully build a PREEMPT_RT patched kernel today, 2024-02-19, are